AvanzaBank/astrix/doc/tutorial/part2.md

 # Part 2 - Service Binding
-The first part of the tutorial introduced how libraries can be created and consumed using Astrix.
-In this part we will introduce another type of api, the heart in all service based architectures, namely the service.
+The first part of the tutorial introduced how libraries can be published and consumed using Astrix.
+This part introduces another type of api, the mother of all service based architectures, namely the service.

 In this context, a service is something that is typically provided by a different process.
+In order to consume a service, Astrix must first bind to the service which is done using an `AstrixServiceComponent`.
+The `AstrixServiceComponent` is the extension point to implement new service-transports in Astrix.
+As an api-developer or consumer, you never use the `AstrixServiceComponent` directly.
+Rather its used behind the scenes by Astrix to bind to a provider of a given service.
+However, even if you don't intend to implement you own service-component it's good to have knowledge about the inner workings of service binding.

-Therefore, in order to consume a service, Astrix must first bind to the service, which is done in two steps:
+Service binding is done in two steps:

-1. Locate a provider of the given service.
-This involves identifying what `AstrixServiceComponent` to use to bind to the service and find all properties required by the `AstrixServiceComponent` to bind to the service.
+1. Lookup the service properties associated with the given service.
+This involves identifying what `AstrixServiceComponent` to use and find all properties required by the `AstrixServiceComponent` to bind to the service.
 2. Use the `AstrixServiceComponent` to bind to the given service.

-There are two degrees of freedom involved here for a service provider.
-The first one is how a service is located.
-Out of the box Astrix supports two mechanisms for locating a service.
+Those two steps offers two levels of indirection for a service provider.
+The first one is how to lookup the service-properties associated with a service.
+Out of the box Astrix supports two mechanisms for service-properties lookup.
 One using configuration, `@AstrixConfigApi`, and another using the service-registry, `@AstrixServiceRegistryApi`, which will be introduced later.
-The second degree of freedom is how Astrix binds to a service, which done by the `AstrixServiceComponent`.
+The other level of indirection is how Astrix binds to a service, which done by the `AstrixServiceComponent`.
 Astrix comes with a number of service-component implementations out of the box which will be introduced throughout the tutorial.

-Astrix has an extendible service-binding mechanism through the `AstrixServiceComponent` interface.
-As an api-developer or consumer, you never use the `AstrixServiceComponent` directly.
-Rather its used behind the scenes by Astrix to bind to a provider of a given service.
-However, even if you don't intend to implement you own service-component it's good to have knowledge about the inner workings of service binding.

 ### Service binding using AstrixDirectComponent and @AstrixConfigApi
-The first service-component we will cover is the `AstrixDirectComponent` which is a useful tool to support testing.
+The first service-component covered is the `AstrixDirectComponent` which is a useful to support testing.
 It allows binding to a service provider within the same process, i.e. an ordinary object within the same jvm.
-The next example introduces the `AstrixDirectComponent` and `@AstrixConfigApi`.
+The true power of the `AstrixDirectComponent` comes when using it in combination with the service-registry, which we will se later in the tutorial when introducing the service-registry.
+This example introduces the `AstrixDirectComponent` in combination with a `@AstrixConfigApi`.

 In this example the api i split into one library, `LunchSuggester`, and one service, `LunchRestaruantFinder`.
-The api-descriptor exporting the `LunchRestaurantFinder` tells Astrix that the service should be located using configuration, and that the configuration entry is "restaurantFinderUri".
+The api-descriptor exporting the `LunchRestaurantFinder` is annotated with `@AstrixConfigApi` which tells Astrix to lookup the service-properties for the `LunchRestaurantFinder` in configuration under the entry name "restaurantFinderUri".

 ```java
 public interface LunchSuggester {